appinha/appinha/README.md

 I'm a **Full-stack Software Engineer** at [Clever Real Estate](https://listwithclever.com/) and used to be a _cadet_ (software engineering student) at [École 42](https://www.42sp.org.br/) ✨.

-I've been working mainly with TypeScript/JavaScript, React, React Native, Redux/RTK, Vite, NextJS, Expo, Tailwindcss, Web Components, GraphQL/Apollo, Node, NestJS, Python, Django, Flask, PostgreSQL, MongoDB, Docker, REST APIs, AWS, Heroku, Mixpanel, Sentry, Datadog, New Relic, CI/CD.
+I have experience with TypeScript/JavaScript, React, React Native, Redux/RTK, Vite, NextJS, Expo, Tailwindcss, Web Components, GraphQL/Apollo, Node, NestJS, Python, Django, Flask, PostgreSQL, MongoDB, Docker, REST APIs, AWS, Heroku, Mixpanel, Sentry, Datadog, New Relic, CI/CD.

 I'm a versatile and results-driven technology professional with over 15 years of experience, the last third of which have been spent in software engineering.
 I have worked across diverse roles and industries, ranging from early-stage startups to established companies in sectors such as construction, aerospace, healthcare, education, and real estate.
 For more details on my experience and background, please visit https://appinha.dev/about/